David-Serna/Python-Weather-app-with-Website/README.md

 - Includes a search function that allows users to search for weather information for other cities.
 - Includes a dark mode version in a folder of it's own

-# Usage
+# How-To-Use

-To use the Weather app, download all the files from the GitHub repository and run the app.py file in your Python environment.
+To use the Weather app, first download the "Darkmode (download this)" directory from the GitHub repository.
+Then, navigate to the directory in your terminal or command prompt and run the app.py file using your Python environment.
 This will start a local web server and open a web page in your default web browser or DE of choice (e.g. PyCharm's built-in web server).

-Enter the name of a city you want to check the weather for (e.g. "Austin") and the app will display the current weather information for that city, including temperature, wind speed, and time of day
+To check the weather for a city, enter the name of the city in the "Enter a city name" input box and click the "Get Weather" button.
+The app will display the current weather information for that city, including temperature, wind speed, and time of day.

 # Libraries/dependencies